The Wisdom Of Crowds

 OTHER TYPES OF PROBLEMS

 I’ve been wondering, though, if groups don’t tend to arrive at the truth more accurately than individuals in general.
 Which is to say that if provided enough exposure to a person, place, or thing—enough data on which to form an opinion—I wonder if a group will be more likely to reach a collective conclusion that’s more accurate, encompassing, and consistently superior than the conclusion of any one individual even outside the realm of intellectual problem-solving.
 Though many observations fail to support this hypothesis at first glance, a closer look in each case might suggest otherwise.
 Naysayers could argue, for example, that large groups of people still make commercial successes out of dreadful movies and books.
 But, then again, mostly only great art survives the passage of time (reflective of an even larger group’s judgment).
 Naysayers might also point out how large groups of people have concluded in the past that certain types of other people (Jews, Gypsies, Tutsis) aren’t fit to live.
-But, then again, in response to the actions of such groups even larger groups have disagreed.
+But, then again, in response to the actions of such groups, even larger groups have disagreed.

 I think it remains a tenable hypothesis for which several explanations might exist.
 One, put forth by the authors of the study, says essentially that a person’s creativity and therefore problem solving ability is enhanced when he or she is able to dialogue with others (one person’s good idea is often triggered by another’s, and wrong paths are more quickly identified and abandoned when individuals work together in groups).
 Another may be that if you put enough people together, you increase the odds of achieving what I call a cancellation of biases.
 That is, the biases that prevent people from being able to perceive or arrive at a particular truth will naturally vary from person to person (though many people dislike certain foods, for example, not everyone dislikes the same foods).
 If these biases vary enough within a group so that no one particular bias adheres to the majority, the effect of each bias becomes diluted in proportion to the size of the group (which may partly explain some of history’s worst genocides: too many people of like mind aggregated together without any mediating influences on their misguided thinking).
 Perhaps this is another reason why, in the study above, average problem solvers were able to make the best problem solvers even better at solving problems in a group than they were by themselves.
 Perhaps the average problem solvers, in addition to providing a helpful sounding board for the best, helped the best to free themselves from the influence of their negative biases, at least temporarily (this also strikes me as an eminently testable hypothesis).

-We could, however, point out other important observations that fail to support the theory that crowds are wiser collectively than the individuals who make them up: populations have frequently elected the worse of two candidates for president (e.g., Nixon).
+We could, however, point out other important observations that fail to support the theory that crowds are wiser collectively than the individuals who make them up: populations have frequently elected the worse of two candidates for president.
 Also, if I offer a thorough work up of a patient with tingling in his feet to a hundred professional football players the likelihood that they’ll arrive at the correct diagnosis is pretty low.
 Then again, if I present it to a hundred doctors—or better yet, a hundred neurologists—that likelihood flips pretty dramatically.

-So perhaps we need a corollary to our theory: some groups are wiser than others about certain things.
+So perhaps we need an obvious corollary to our theory: some groups are wiser than others about certain things.
 So if we want to get the best answers, our first task is to pre-select the group best suited to approach our particular question or problem.
 (We could argue, for example, that the general American public isn’t the “best” group to elect a president—and, in fact, our founding fathers struggled with that very issue—but that question lies beyond the scope of this post.)

 THE MOST IMPORTANT ARENA